Cyrillic script: History

 Cyrillic and Glagolitic were used for the Church Slavonic language, especially the Old Church Slavonic variant.
-Hence expressions such as "И is the tenth Cyrillic letter" typically refer to the order of the Church Slavonic alphabet; not every Cyrillic alphabet uses every letter available in the script.
+Thus, expressions such as "И is the tenth Cyrillic letter" typically refer to the order of the Church Slavonic alphabet; not every Cyrillic alphabet uses every letter available in the script.
 The Cyrillic script came to dominate Glagolitic in the 12th century.

 The literature produced in Old Church Slavonic soon spread north from Bulgaria and became the lingua franca of the Balkans and Eastern Europe.

 Cyrillic in modern-day Bosnia is an extinct and disputed variant of the Cyrillic alphabet that originated in medieval period.
 Paleographers consider the earliest features of script had likely begun to appear between the 10th or 11th century, with the Humac tablet to be the first such document using this type of script and is believed to date from this period.
 It was used continuously until the 18th century, with sporadic usage extending into the 20th century.

+A page from Буквар (alphabet book), the first Old Slavonic textbook, printed by Ivan Fyodorov in 1574 in Lviv.
+This page features the Cyrillic alphabet.

 With the orthographic reform of Saint Evtimiy of Tarnovo and other prominent representatives of the Tarnovo Literary School of the 14th and 15th centuries, such as Gregory Tsamblak and Constantine of Kostenets, the school influenced Russian, Serbian, Wallachian and Moldavian medieval culture.
 This is known in Russia as the second South-Slavic influence.

 In 1708–10, the Cyrillic script used in Russia was heavily reformed by Peter the Great, who had recently returned from his Grand Embassy in Western Europe.
 The new letterforms, called the Civil script, became closer to those of the Latin alphabet; several archaic letters were abolished and several new letters were introduced designed by Peter himself.
 Letters became distinguished between upper and lower case.
 West European typography culture was also adopted.
 The pre-reform letterforms, called poluustav (полуустав), were notably retained in Church Slavonic and are sometimes used in Russian even today, especially if one wants to give a text a 'Slavic' or 'archaic' feel.